 Grilled cheese and tomato soup has always been a comfort food for me.
 My husband and I practically survived on it in college.
 While I still have a place in my heart for good ol' canned tomato soup, this recipe definitely takes this time-honored classic to another level.

 Roasting the tomatoes with rich aromatics like thyme, onions, garlic, and red bell peppers adds a depth of flavor that will give you a whole new perception of tomato soup.
 Using the ripest tomatoes and bell peppers possible gives this soup the perfect amount of sweetness that balances out with the saltiness of the Irish cheddar.
 Add in some perfectly toasted homemade (by some lovely baker, not me) roasted garlic sourdough to round out this hearty fall meal.
-I haven't fallen down the rabbit hole of quarantine sourdough (yet) but I happily support the bread stand at my local Farmers Market on a weekly basis.
-They're the experts anyways.

 Roasted Tomato Soup